 If you store it in the fridge in a clean jar, it will keep for a week in the fridge.
 To extend this to about 2 weeks, cover the chipotle paste with a layer of vegetable oil, about 1 cm depth.

-- Or you can add the juice of 2 limes to this recipe to further increase the acid level, and give it a water bath.
+- Or you can add the juice of 2 more limes (a total of 3) to this recipe to further increase the acid level, and give it a water bath.
 Increasing the acid level in the chipotle paste is in keeping with food safety advice on the canning of low acid level foods like chillies and onions.
 The lime juice does add a tang to the recipe, but let’s face it, lime juice makes so many recipes taste better!
 If you are increasing this recipe, be sure to increase the amount of lime juice proportionately too.
-And, until I do a post on the water bath method, you can read more about that here!

 And guess what?
 It makes the perfect gift for a foodie friend.